 The velvet manicure should run you roughly the same cost as a traditional gel manicure — maybe a little bit more.
 There's no specific art or design.
 The only additional step is the magnet wielding, which takes about five-ten seconds per nail.
 Of course, you'd want to make sure that your local salon carries a magnetic gel system.
 OPI has a Magnetic Gel specifically designed to create the velvet effect.
 So if your salon carries the OPI Professional line, it's likely you can ask for it at your next manicure.

 How can I get a velvet manicure at home?

 As this is a gel system that requires curing under an LED light, your best bet would be booking in at your local salon or with a nail tech.
-However, if you do your nails at home and you have an LED light, you can shop for a magnetic gel polish and magnet; there are a few options on Amazon.
+However, if you do your nails at home and you have an LED light, you can shop for a magnetic gel polish and magnet; there are a few options on Amazon or The Nail Hub.
 But if you're looking for a similar finish without a gel system, you can use a polish with fine-grained shimmer and layer it up.
-(A few coats of this Kester Black holographic gold nail polish would get you close.)
+(A few coats of this Deborah Lippmann sheer pearlescent pink would get you close.)
 Without the magnet, though, you're not getting the full story.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.